acentswap/docs2-wiki/roadmap.md

 ### Backlogs

 * NFT Gamifications\
-  Potential collaborations with other top projects on BNB Chain
+  Potential collaborations with other top projects on Acent Mainnet
 * NFT Market \
   Phase 3 - open NFT platform\
   Other improvements and upgrades